tum-ens/mathprog-energy-models/README.md

 ### DCFLOW

-This linear programming model finds the minimum cost generation and network flow for a lossless electricity network, while obeying **linearised DC powerflow** equations.
+This linear programming (LP) model finds the minimum cost generation and network flow for a lossless electricity network, while obeying **linearised DC powerflow** equations (consult a textbook, or [The DC Power Flow Equations](http://home.eng.iastate.edu/~jdm/ee553/DCPowerFlowEquations.pdf) for a quick primer).
+It is present in two semantically identical, but mathematically different formulations: `dcflow_arc` uses directed arcs (two per edge) and contains only positive flow variables, the direction directly corresponding to that of its containing arc. `dcflow_edge` only contains one edge between each pair of connected vertices, and an unconstrained flow variable instead, encoding direction in its sign.
+While the edge formulation uses less variables and thus is more efficient for only this problem, the arc formulation can make it easier to add further variables and constraints that interact with the modelled power flow.

 ### DHMNL